Cycling the coast from Cape Town to Hermanus – The Atlantic Side of South Africa

 If you want to (literally) pay a visit to the Cape of Good Hope, you might want to choose the first option.
 Keep in mind that the entry fee to the Cape’s National Park is a steep 300 Rand (20€).

-Once there, you’ll anyway go back to Fish Hoek and take the road to Muizenberg (option 3).
+Once there, you’ll go back to Fish Hoek and take the road to Muizenberg (option 3).

 Simon’s Town

-The huge beach of Noordhoek and its dunes
+The massive beach of Noordhoek and its dunes

-Simon’s Town is a small coastal resort village, with a military naval base, a few restaurants and bars, and not much more.
-From here various boat trips depart (whale watching, cruises around the cape), and there is also a club where to rent kayaks and other kinds of boats to explore on your own.
+Simon’s Town is a small coastal resort village with a military naval base, a few restaurants and bars, and not much more.
+From here, various boat trips depart (whale watching, cruises around the cape), and there is also a club where you can rent kayaks and other kinds of boats to explore on your own.

 The main attraction in Simon’s Town is certainly Boulder’s Beach, with its incredibly cute Penguin Colony.
 Those are here almost all year round, together with thousands of less-cute but equally admirable cormorants.
 We talked about Boulders Beach in this article, so check it if you want to know more.